oryon-dominik/dotfiles/tutorials/windows/3-customize-windows-dotfiles.md

 ## custom dotenv

-I hold some secrets (API keys and stuff like that) in my .env - that is of course not version controlled.
+I hold some custom settings and secrets (API keys and stuff like that) in my `.env` - that is of course not version controlled.
-To skip searching for your devices location via the google-api, set `DOTFILES_SKIP_DEVICE_LOCATION=true` inside your `.env`.
+Example: To skip searching for your devices location via the google-api, set `DOTFILES_SKIP_DEVICE_LOCATION=true` inside your `.env`.

-For full functionality you need to define.
+For full functionality you need to define:

 ```.env
 # shell (for poetry)